smcalilly/highlighter-extension/README.md

 Visit https://highlighter.online to see a demo.

 The code is a mess.
-It was one of my first vanilla JS apps.
-It has two parts:
+It was one of my first vanilla JS apps and that was further compounded by working within the constraints of the browser extension APIs.

-1) the background and content scripts, which contains all the heavy lifting logic.
+A browser extension has three parts:
+- **background scripts**: The logic for saving highlights lives here.
+I consider this "UI" because it handles how the user copies the text from the browser and displays messages via the browser's notifications.
+- **content scripts**: this allows the extension to interact with the DOM.
+When a user selects text, the content script executes and get the selected text.
+It sends this text to the background script.
+This is how the extension API is designed, where the scripts pass messages between each other.
-2) the popup, which is a basic UI for logging in and rendering login state.
+2) **popup scripts**:a basic UI for logging in and rendering login state.

+The nature of a browser extension and it's limitations makes me inclined to keep each piece isolated.
+For instance, it's possible that I could "pass messages" via the extension API about the authentication state, between the background's API service and the popup.
+That creates some callback nastiness so I decided to repeat myself in some places.
+I don't know what the right approach is, but it doesn't matter because this is a low stakes project without the expectation of other maintainers beside myself.
+I'm making it up as I go, asking questions like, is it possible to do that/how do you do it?
+This was a prototype that I threw together over a couple of weeks and haven't maintained much since.
+This is the ugliest mess of procedural code.
+I've given myself more tech debt than I want to deal with if I were to make it better...I'd almost want to start from scratch, now that I know how browser extensions work.
+Basically, I'm making excuses for bad code !